ClickHouse/ClickHouse/docs/en/operations/configuration-files.md

 ClickHouse supports multi-file configuration management.
 The main server configuration file is `/etc/clickhouse-server/config.xml` or `/etc/clickhouse-server/config.yaml`.
 Other files must be in the `/etc/clickhouse-server/config.d` directory.
 Note, that any configuration file can be written either in XML or YAML, but mixing formats in one file is not supported.
 For example, you can have main configs as `config.xml` and `users.xml` and write additional files in `config.d` and `users.d` directories in `.yaml`.

-All XML files should have the same root element, usually `<clickhouse>`.
-As for YAML, `clickhouse:` should not be present, the parser will insert it automatically.
+All XML files should have the same root element, usually `<yandex>`.
+As for YAML, `yandex:` should not be present, the parser will insert it automatically.

 ## Override {#override}